MooersLab/latextips/README.md

 % C-1 to close current buffer.
 % C-c y i to open a pop-up menu for selecting a snippet.
 % C-c y for a hydra for yasnippets (Hydras are very cool!
 They save time.
 Learn about them.)
 % Fn F1 to invoke a hdyra for magit: mc for commit and mp for push.
-Yes, use git inside an Emacs buffer has opened a file under git version control.
+Yes, use git inside an Emacs buffer that has opened a file under git version control.

 \section*{Introduction}